Colin-Whelan/Colin-Whelan.github.io/_posts/2022-10-03-organic-shapes.md

 There is a shape command that works very similar to the 8 point full control - 'ellipticalqaudrantx' and 'ellipticalquadranty'.
 These commands are used to draw curved corners which start and end on vertical and horizontal lines.
 Using this and the simple line 'l' command to draw straight lines, it is possible to define each of the 8 corner points, but with pixels instead of percentages.

-For shape layering, there is `<v:group>` from the spec that allows for shapes to be grouped together and layerd.
-Be sure to select the grouping option on the Pather when generating this code.[^1] This changes a couple things about the shape code to enable the grouping option.
+For shape layering, there is `<v:group>` from the spec that allows for shapes to be grouped together and layered.
+Be sure to select the grouping option on the Pather tool when generating this code.[^1] This changes a couple things about the shape code to enable the grouping option.

 With Organic Shapes, content is layered on top of these shapes rather than the shapes clipping the content.
 While using the shapes as clipping paths can be supported in non-Outlook clients, I have not been able to re-create this for Outlook.